 Lesson 3: Simple advice does not necessarily mean poor advice, but rather the opposite.

-One interesting thing about Randy’s courses is that they were interactive and fun.
+Randy’s courses were interactive and fun.
 He used to divide his class into groups and give them a handbook.
 The handbook contained information on how to form better connections and kick off a group session properly.
-Learning each other’s names, fostering brainstorming, and eating before work are pieces of advice that he included in it.
+Learning each other’s names, fostering brainstorming, and eating before work are pieces of advice he shared.

 The majority of students reacted as if they were treated like children when receiving these handbooks.
-This is because they were tired of hearing cliché pieces of advice and hearing such obvious information.
+They were tired of hearing cliché pieces of advice.
 However, the groups who took it seriously and implemented the instructions were the ones who had the best scores in the end.
 Why is that?
-You may be asking yourself.

-Sometimes we may be receiving advice that seems obvious or oversaturated.
-However, the reason we hear them so frequently is because they are full of wisdom.
-Therefore, next time you hear “work hard” or “be patient”, try to reflect on their meaning and how they can be applied to your situation.
-You may find it surprising that they can be quite helpful and help you turn around a negative event in your life.
+Sometimes, we receive advice that seems obvious or overrated.
+However, the reason we hear it so frequently is because it is full of wisdom.
+Therefore, next time you hear “work hard” or “be patient”, try to reflect on the words’ meaning and how they can be applied to your situation.
+You just may be surprised by how helpful they will be in turning around the next negative event in your life.

 The Last Lecture Review